TRIUMPH-1: The 28.3% Retatrutide Result

 Direct answer

 Lilly reported that the 12 mg retatrutide arm in TRIUMPH-1 lost an average of 70.3 lb, or 28.3%, at 80 weeks.
-Retatrutide is still investigational and isn't an approved Australian medicine today.
+The 9 mg arm lost 25.9% and the 4 mg arm lost 19.0%.
+Retatrutide is still investigational and is not an approved Australian medicine today.

 Written by